- What type of stud finder are you looking for?

 How to use an electronic or radar stud finder?

 Electronic stud finder.
 Begin by determining where to place or mount the device.
-Once set, ensure that it has more than sufficient power as that can potentially distort readings.
+Once set, ensure that you have sufficient power as a lack of battery charge can potentially distort readings.

-Switch it on and wait for it to calibrate, after which slowly move it in a sweeping motion from left to right or up and down, depending on where you wish to drill.
-Once it alerts you to the location of a stud, re-check then mark the spot.
+Switch the tool on and wait for the device to calibrate, after which slowly move the base in a sweeping motion from left to right or up and down, depending on where you wish to drill.
+Once you get an alert you have an idea of the location of a stud, re-check then mark the spot.

 Radar scanner.
 These kinds of stud finders work in virtually the same way as standard electronic ones, albeit with a little more efficiency even with deeply fitted studs and across a greater range of materials.